 Guided walks in Plockton and Drumbuie take place throughout the summer season (1st April to 30th September).
 More detailed information is available from the visitor centre in Plockton and the Estate Office at Lochalsh House (contact detail below).

 The highest local mountains are the Five Sisters of Kintail, which are a mecca for more experienced hill walkers and mountaineers.
 This classic ridge walk includes 3 munros and spectacular views across the sea towards Skye.

 A short drive from Plockton and over the Skye Bridge leads you to the famous Red and Black Cuillin of Skye.
 These dramatic mountains have been the scene of many adventures and are still regarded as some of the hardest peaks in Scotland.
 The famous Inaccessible Pinnacle is the only Munro peak that requires a rope to ascend.

 Ian Oxton’s Walking Book

 Kyle man Ian Oxton has written ‘A Beginner’s Guide to Hillwalking in South West Ross’.
-It is available throughout the village and from his website on a donation basis, all proceeds going to MacMillan Cancer Support.
+It is available throughout the village and from the following website on a donation basis, all proceeds going to MacMillan Cancer Support.